sarantium/fictionideas/docs/howitworks.md

 Humans cannot match this pace.
 We need breaks, can experience creative blocks, and have a limited capacity for continuous creative output.

-As the output format gets longer (page, document) or more multimodal (image, audio, video), the disparity between humans and machine performance gets exponentially larger.
+As the output format gets longer (page, document) or more multimodal (image, audio, video), the disparity between human and machine performance gets exponentially larger.

 ### Cost